mindcrypt/Cryptanalysis/README.md

 # Cryptanalysis recopilation

-This is a big recopilation of cryptanalisis tools/books/papers and crypto challenges/solutions.
+This is a big recopilation of cryptanalisis tools/books/papers and crypto challenges/solutions (CTFs).
 I'm planning to update it periodically.
 If you know some good information in this direction please ping me ;)

 # Crypto challenges & write-ups (CTFs)